-methi paratha recipe with step by step photos – methi paratha is a quick breakfast or a side accompaniment to any curry or sabzi.
+methi paratha recipe with step by step photos – methi paratha is a quick and healthy breakfast or a side accompaniment to any curry or sabzi.

 these fenugreek flat bread are healthy alternative to plain parathas and packed with more flavors and nutrition.